-Theft, unauthorized use, destruction of, or damage to the property of others or College property.
+Theft or unauthorized use to the property belonging or loaned to the College, a member of the College Community or visitor, as well as possession of stolen property.
 This includes possessing, duplicating or using keys to any College premises or services without authorization.
 Deree-ACG is not responsible for any loss of an individual's personal property.